|

 with sodium hydroxide solution.

-copper(II) sulphate +
+copper(II) sulfate +

-sodium hydroxide ==> copper(II) hydroxide + sodium sulphate
+sodium hydroxide ==> copper(II) hydroxide + sodium sulfate

 or